Bleuje/ocaml-mesh-plot/README.md

 - Make it more user friendly
 - Increase rendering speed
 - More functionnal coding style
-- Move the camera with a simplified point cloud representing the mesh
+- Move the camera with a simplified point cloud representing the mesh, add a default camera position based on the mesh
-- Generalize to polygon facets
+- Generalize to more mesh formats
 - Fix bugs?